natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

 ``pop()``
 ^^^^^^^^^

-The pop() method removes item that corresponds to specified number.
+Method pop() removes item that corresponds to specified number.
 But, importantly, method returns this item:

 .. code:: python